aplteam/Tatin/docs/Introduction.md

 * The Tatin client runs on Windows, Linux and Mac-OS.

-* The Tatin server runs on Windows (as a Service) and on Linux (as a Docker image).
+* The Tatin server runs on Windows (as a Service or a Docker container) and on Linux (as a Docker image).

-* Server as well as Client rely on .NET (Windows) or .NET Core (that is version 3.1) on non-Windows platforms.

 * Tatin is not compatible with SALT, although the extension `.dyalog` is supported.